Ichen-ai/Ping_Pong/README.md

-# Ping_Pong
+# Pong
-A classic multiplayer game of Ping Pong
+A classic multiplayer game of Pong